bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 One of the simplest ways to change a built-in JavaScript function is to change the return value of that function.
 Your task is to change the return value of the built-in `Array.at` function to always return the number 42.

-Tip: Take a look in the folder `builtin` located at
+**Tip:** Take a look in the folder `builtin` located at
 ```sh
 mozilla_unified/js/src/builtin
 ```

-### **Task 1.5.2** More simple changes
+### **Task 1.5.2** Other changes

-Change the functionality of some builtin Object in JavaScript.
-We are mostly familiar with `Array.js`.
-However, it is highly recommended to see how the other JavaScript Objects are built.
+So far, we have only looked into the file `Array.js`However, it is highly recommended to see how the other JavaScript objects are defined.

+Your task is to change the functionality of some built-in object (e.g., ***) in JavaScript.

-Remember to test your implementation by building the engine!
+Remember to test your implementation by building and running the SpiderMonkey engine.

-### **Task 1.5.3** Your own function

-Create a function on one of the built-ins of JavaScript.
-It is irrelevant what this implementation ends up as, the important thing is how to hook self hosted code into the .cpp files.

-An example of hooking JavaScript functions into c++ can be seen in `Array.cpp` at line 4571.
-This then corresponds to the function on line 104 in `Array.cpp`

-A good tip for this task is to take a look at how `Array.at` is hooked in the Array.cpp file.

 ## [<--](../../README.md) [-->](../Module%202/Module2.md)